Q: Will my lesson go ahead if it's raining?

-A: We have a regular Peek-at-Ponies in our calendar on Thursdays at 1.30pm.
+A: We have a regular Peek-at-Ponies in our calendar on Thursdays at 1pm.
 Our grooms will show the families around, let them stroke chosen ponies, talk about ponies and tack, show toddlers how to sit on a saddle.
 We also offer 10-minute yard rides bookable on the day depending on availability.
-You will also have the option to add on a half hour barn storytelling session at checkout.

 Q: Do I need to book if I want to volunteer?

 A: You do not need to book if you would like to volunteer to help out in the riding school/stables but you do need to have completed a Riding School Volunteer session with us recently.
 Mondays we are closed to clients but the Yard is very much open and the horses need the same amount of attention as any other day.
-So if you are serious about becoming a helper, then Mondays (8am-3pm) are the best days to come and join the Yard team to continue your training without any clients around.
 We are most in need of helpers at weekends and during half term holidays and we run a helper rewards scheme.